Regularity of the density of states for random Dirac operators: Abstract

 \section{Abstract}

-We consider the random Dirac operators for which we have proved Anderson localization in~\cite{BCZ}.
+We consider the random Dirac operators for which we have proved Anderson localization in~[J.-M. Barbaroux, H.D.
+Cornean, and S. Zalczer.
+Localization for Gapped Dirac Hamiltonians with Random Perturbations: Application to Graphene Antidot Lattices. \emph{Doc.
+Math.}, 24:65–93, 2019].
 We use the Wegner estimate we have got in that paper to prove Lipschitz regularity of the density of states.
-Since usual methods for Schrödinger operators do not work in this case, we give a new one based on the Helffer-Sjöstrand formula.
+We use a method based on the Helffer-Sjöstrand formula to get information on the density of states from the Wegner estimate we have proven in the first article. \keywords{Dirac operator, random operators, integrated density of states, Helffer-Sjöstrand formula}

+This article may be downloaded for personal use only.
+Any other use requires prior permission of the author and AIP Publishing.
+This article appeared in \emph{J. Math.
+Phys.} 64, 062103 (2023) and may be found at \href{https://doi.org/10.1063/5.0078383}{ https://doi.org/10.1063/5.0078383 }.